top of page

 Initial bone fracture treatment will require x-ray and stabilization from a medical professional.
 Our Physiotherapists can provide rehabilitation exercises to assist with long term recovery to restore full joint mobility and function.

-*always seek a medical professionals care and advice regarding injuries
+We provide educational content for informational purposes only.
+Aways seek a medical professionals care and advice regarding injuries.

 Recent Posts